CryptosOdysseus/AALE-Contributions/000-20190822-LitRev-AALE-References.md

+# ALMOST THERE

+# ADD MORE NEW REFERENCES

+# FIX THE LINKS BETWEEN LETTERS

-# Literature Review
+(# Literature Review

-# Automated or Autonomous Legal Entities
+(# Automated or Autonomous Legal Entities

-## References List & Article Summaries
+(## References List & Article Summaries

 #